Kabbalah

 The 72 angels are not an esoteric toy.
 They are a contemplation method refined over centuries.
 They are part of a larger mystical landscape — together with the Sephiroth, the 22 paths, the four worlds (Atziluth, Briah, Yetzirah, Assiah).
 One can wander in that landscape for a lifetime without exhausting it.

-If you are wondering which angel belongs to your birth date, or which quality is asking to come alive in you right now, the soul-type quiz is a quiet way in.
-It does not work directly with the 72 angels, but it shows you the archetype that is currently leading you — and from there, the step to your angel is no longer far.
+If you are wondering which quality is asking to come alive in you right now, the free 60-second soul-type quiz is a quiet way in.
+It will not name your angel — that is the work of the full Soul Name guide — but it shows you the elemental archetype currently leading you, and from there the step toward your angel is no longer far.